learn more

 Output: QZ 2014/02

-Influencing parameters, capture and optimisation – measurement accuracy in coordinate metrology
+Influencing parameters, capturing and optimising – Measuring accuracy in coordinate metrology

 Measurement "in the image" and "on the image" – What coordinate measuring machines with image processing can do